aydinakcasu/MicroBit/README.md

 # MicroBit
-Material for the talk:   Micro:bit: the Perfect Programming Device for Kids (and Adults)?
+Material for my talk:   Micro:bit: the Perfect Programming Device for Kids (and Adults)?